11 bad driving habits you should ditch right now

 Instead, keep your foot on the accelerator (counterintuitive as that may feel) and slowly ease off the gas to bring the car to a steady, controlled halt.

-5. Rolling up your windows to save fuel
+5. Avoiding using air-con to save fuel

 window with dog in car

-When it's unbearably hot outside (a rare occurrence in the UK) many people will rely on rolling down their windows instead of using the aircon, in an effort to conserve fuel.
+When it's unbearably hot outside (a rare occurrence in the UK) many people will rely on rolling down their windows instead of using the air con, in an effort to conserve fuel.

-That’s the conclusion of a study by General Motors and engineering standards organisation SAE, which compared fuel use in a saloon and SUV at speeds of 31mph, 50mph and 68mph.
+That’s the conclusion of a 2004 study by General Motors and engineering standards organisation SAE, which compared fuel use in a saloon and SUV at speeds of 31mph, 50mph and 68mph.

-However, it’s worth remembering that aircon will stop working if not used regularly, resulting in a potentially expensive repair, so it is a good idea to run it fairly regularly.
+It's also worth remembering that aircon will stop working if not used regularly, resulting in a potentially expensive repair, so it is a good idea to run it fairly regularly.

 6. Changing your engine oil every year